Dear Student at GENAD Course 1-2018

 Welcome to the Gender Advisor (GENAD) Course.
-We are looking forward to see you here at the Nordic Centre for Gender in Military Operations (NCGM) which is part of the Swedish Armed Forces International Centre (SWEDINT).
-Well prepared and devoted staff with a lot of experience is going to work towards preparing you for upcoming duties.
-We will create an interesting and inspiring learning environment for you to strengthen your competences and to expand your network of colleagues and friends.
+We are indeed looking forward to see you here at the Nordic Centre for Gender in Military Operations (NCGM) which is co-located with the Swedish Armed Forces International Centre (SWEDINT).

 The GENAD course is very condensed and intensive both during the pre-study as well as during the residential course.
 For this reason, we recommend you not to bring you regular duties with you during the course.
 You are expected both to take an active part during the lessons and to socialize with other students.
 We have learnt from previous experience that the GENAD course is a great opportunity to exchange ideas and experiences and build on future network that is essential for your function as a GENAD.
 So please share your thoughts and ideas during the course.
 This is the place to “test” your ideas and see if they can find resonance amongst other future and present GENADs.

 The mandatory pre-study assignment is an important part of the residential course.
 The insights that you have gained during the pre-study week and that are manifested in the pre-study assignment will be the point of departure for the residential course.
 Thus, when doing the pre-study assignment, reserve enough time for yourself and preferably avoid waiting until the last week before the course to get started should you experience difficulties with access to the JADL platform or other technical challenges.
 If you have any questions concerning the pre-study assignment please mail your questions to firstname.lastname@example.org and I will get back to you as soon as possible.